1 Chronicles 9

 Notes

-Verse 1 functions as both conclusion and transition.
-The phrase "the Book of the Kings of Israel" refers not to the biblical books of Kings but to an official royal chronicle that the Chronicler cites as a source throughout his work.
-The verse then delivers one of the most theologically loaded statements in all of Chronicles: Judah was exiled "because of their unfaithfulness."
-The Hebrew word is מַעַל, a term that means treacherous breach of covenant obligation.
-This is the Chronicler's signature word for the kind of sin that brings divine judgment.
-He uses it again in 1 Chronicles 10:13 to explain Saul's death, and it recurs throughout 2 Chronicles as the recurring cause of national disaster.
-For the Chronicler, exile is not random political misfortune -- it is the direct consequence of covenant betrayal.
+Verse 1 serves as both conclusion and transition.
+"The Book of the Kings of Israel" refers not to the biblical books of Kings but to an official royal chronicle the Chronicler cites elsewhere as a source.
+The verse then makes its theological point: Judah was exiled "because of their unfaithfulness."
+The Hebrew word is מַעַל, a term for treacherous covenant breach.
+It is one of the Chronicler's signature words for the kind of sin that brings divine judgment.
+He uses it again in 1 Chronicles 10:13 to explain Saul's death, and it recurs throughout 2 Chronicles as a repeated cause of national disaster.
+For the Chronicler, exile is not random political misfortune; it is the direct result of covenant betrayal.

 The Returnees from Judah and Benjamin (vv.
 4-9)